bric3/jd-intellij/README.md

 #### First steps ####

+> _Note that the source code is compiled against the IntelliJ 11 API, the JetBrains introduced a few backward incompatible changes in later versions that would require changes and incompatibilities for earlier verison of IntelliJ.
+In order to maintain this compitibility for the time being the plugin will still be compiled against IntelliJ 11, compilation should work against a community edition of IntelliJ 11._

 1. Download the project from Bitbucket.
 2. Import it on IntelliJ IDEA.
 3. Create a new configuration with the type "plugin".
 Don't forget to set up an _IntelliJ IDEA Plugin SDK_.